ansible-collections/dellemc.os9/roles/os9_lag/README.md

     ansible-playbook -i hosts leaf.yaml

-(c) 2020 Dell Inc. or its subsidiaries.
-All Rights Reserved.
+(c) 2017-2020 Dell Inc. or its subsidiaries.
+All rights reserved.